haberda/hassio_addons/signal_messenger/DOCS.md

 - `0`: Disable Auto receive
 - `1`: Enable Auto receive (default)

+## SIGNAL-CLI Command Timeout

+This option sets the time in seconds to wait before timing out the signal cli command. (default: 60s)

 ## Versioning

 This add-on follows the versioning of the upstream container.
 There is very little difference between this add-on and the container found [here](https://github.com/bbernhard/signal-cli-rest-api).